Enrique-Macias/NeorisProject-TrainingPortal/README.md

-# NeorisProject-TrainingPortal
+# Project-TrainingPortal
-A web application for Neoris employees to access training courses, incorporating a gaming element for unlocking courses.
+A web application for employees to access training courses, incorporating a gaming element for unlocking courses.
 Full-stack development with Firebase Firestore as the backend.

 ## Features